Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Objects that are allocated around the same time or belong to the same data structure end up close in memory.

 No fragmentation
+Mark-sweep leaves “holes” in the heap (external fragmentation).
+Applications then